silvpas/git-tutorial/README.md

 Instructions for following the tutorial are in the [docs](docs) folder.
 Code to modify and play with is in the [code](code) folder.
+Tests can be run with `python -m unittest` or `python -m unittest code.test_cattery` from this directory.

 ## Prerequisites